bayfrontmedia/multi-curl/README.md

 **Description:**

-Returns body of the previous request, or null if not existing.
+Returns body of the previous request, with optional default value if not existing.

 **Parameters:**

 - `$json_decode = false` (bool): Decode JSON contents to an array
+- `$default = NULL` (mixed)

 **Returns:**